slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 What do you need to do to regain the trust of others?
 What is the simplest thing you can do to be more trustworthy?

+- Friedman told us...."keep your eye on one thing and one thing only....how much government is spending".
+- The co-exist people are unable to co-exist with people who disagree with them.
+- Respect is a passport.
+Crime is a deportation letter.
++ naval@x -- My immigration policy: anyone who agrees with me is welcome into the country.
+Anyone who does not, is not.
+- Liberdade sem propriedade é ilusao.
+Diz me quanto tens poupado em dias de consumo pessoal e eu digo te quantos dias tens de liberdade.
 - 8h workday keep free time scarce and people pay a lot more for convenience, gratification and any other relief they can buy. it keeps them watching television, and its commercials. it keeps them unambitious outisde of work.
 - all poverty is energy poverty.
 - As humans, we are tribal by nature.
 Our natural default is to see ourselves as part of some group that’s struggling against some other group(s) at all times.
 And once we’re part of our little group, our little tribe, we adopt all sorts of biases and preferences.
 We construct belief systems that justify our group’s power and superiority.
 We create tests of whether other people are “true” and “pure” members of our group, and we either shame any “non-believers” into conformity or simply expel them from the tribe.